noorus/nil/README.md

 Nice Input Library
 ==================

 NIL is a gaming input library for Windows, inspired by the Open Input System.

+### Platform

+Supported platforms are Windows Vista and newer.
+XP is not supported.

 ### Building